Welcome to Montreal Canadiens Ave—in the Maritimes

 After five years, we sold our house and moved to an apartment, still in Truro, but that brought an end to enjoying my “Montreal Canadiens Ave.” sign being hung outside my home.

 It was not the end of the sign itself, however.
 A close friend of mine, Jack Roy, a retired navy guy, loved the sign as much as I did.
-He and his family were also fanatical Montreal Canadiens’ fans so off it went to Harvey Station, N.B.
+He and his family were also fanatical Montreal Canadiens’ fans so off it went to Harvey Station, New Brunswick.
 Regretfully, Jack passed away a few years ago and we all still miss him terribly, but the sign is still displayed in their Harvey Station home.

 If you visit the Maritimes, as you approach Fredericton, look for the exit to Harvey, and follow that road for about 15 minutes.
 Eventually, you’ll come upon my old sign on the left-hand side of the road, at the entrance to their driveway—Montreal Canadiens Ave.